 Friends of the DPS Hub Farm is a non-profit 501c3 organization that supports the educational mission of the DPS Hub Farm.

-- Serve as liaison and advocate in communications and planning with DPS.
+- Serve as liaison and advocate with DPS.

 - Convene and coordinate community partnerships.

 - Provide support in development efforts, including but not limited to grant applications, private donations, fundraising events, and entrepreneurial endeavors (e.g. CSA, Farm Stand).